open-xml-templating/docxtemplater/docs/source/faq.rst

     Hello undefined, your hobby is football.

-You can customize this to either return another string, or return the name of the tag itself, so that it will show :
+You can customize this to either return another string, or return the name of the tag itself, so that it will show:

 .. code-block:: text